 Often times referred to as a “cold desert” – these areas that are lined with thick tundra have permafrost in the wintertime, thick brush in the summertime and brilliant red colors during the fall.
-The season for experiencing the stunning fiery colors of fall lasts only a few weeks, and it is right around the corner.
+The season for experiencing the stunning fiery colors of fall lasts only a short time.
 The first few weeks of September are the most opportune time-frame for getting an up close and personal look at rural Alaska being painted red.
 It is mesmerizing!

 Living and loving life in Alaska, Courtney enjoys living a happy life based on simple principles; work hard, be kind, stay humble.
 She is an avid dog lover with hobbies that include running, fly fishing, hiking & snowboarding.

 Thank you!
 You'll receive your first newsletter soon!